Skip to main content

 The direct influence of testosterone therapy on the efficiency of thermoregulation itself is less clear.
 Some studies suggest that hormonal status can affect sweat gland function and peripheral blood flow responses to heat.
 For example, sex differences in thermoregulation are observed, with women often exhibiting different sweating patterns and heat tolerance compared to men.
 Whether exogenous testosterone administration alters these fundamental thermoregulatory processes in a clinically significant way, beyond its cardiovascular effects, requires further dedicated research.

 However, the indirect effects are plausible.
-If testosterone therapy improves overall metabolic health, (reducing fat mass, increasing lean mass), and exercise capacity, these improvements could theoretically enhance an individual’s resilience to heat stress.
+If testosterone therapy improves overall metabolic health, body composition (reducing fat mass, increasing lean mass), and exercise capacity, these improvements could theoretically enhance an individual’s resilience to heat stress.
 A fitter individual generally has a more efficient cardiovascular system and better thermoregulatory capacity.
 Conversely, if therapy leads to adverse hematological changes or fluid retention, it could compromise heat tolerance.

 Clinical Considerations and Monitoring